-Joy, hope, and pride were the most common terms used to describe their children and are examples of discrete positive emotions which counteract the physiological effects of negative emotions, facilitate adaptive coping (Folkman & Moskowitz, 2004) and fuel psychological resiliency (Fredrickson, 2001).
-The parents could be filled with 'hope' that their child would one day be able to achieve certain goals and hope in families of children with intellectual disabilities has been described as "a complex intangible in the healing and coping process" (Kauser et al. 2003:35).
+Joy, hope and pride were the most common terms used to describe their children and are examples of discrete positive emotions which counteract the physiological effects of negative emotions, facilitate adaptive coping (Folkman and Moskowitz, 2004) and fuel psychological resiliency (Fredrickson, 2001).
+The parents could be filled with 'hope' that their child would one day be able to achieve certain goals and hope in families of children with intellectual disabilities has been described as 'a complex intangible in the healing and coping process' (Kauser et al., 2003: 35).
 Love is a compilation of all of these emotions (Fredrickson, 2011) and every parent in this study spoke about feelings of love for their child and how proud they were when their child achieved something unexpected.

 The parents also spoke about being thankful, grateful and optimistic.
-Gratitude is a feeling of thankfulness and is considered a positive emotion and a coping response (Fredrickson, 2004) with individuals who have higher dispositional gratitude viewing life experiences as more meaningful and are more likely to use positive reframing strategies to interpret negative experiences (Lambert et al., 2009), for example, parents being thankful for what they have in life and appreciating of the preciousness of life (Thoits, 1995).
-Gratitude is also related to dispositional optimism which has also been positively associated with positive reinterpretation and reports of positive life changes (Carver et al. 1989) and is the personality characteristic with one of the highest correlations with well-being (Wood et al., 2007).
+Gratitude is a feeling of thankfulness and is considered a positive emotion and a coping response (Fredrickson, 2004), with individuals who have higher dispositional gratitude viewing life experiences as more meaningful and are more likely to use positive reframing strategies to interpret negative experiences (Lambert et al., 2009), for example, parents being thankful for what they have in life and appreciating the preciousness of life (Thoits, 1995).
+Gratitude is also related to dispositional optimism which has also been positively associated with positive reinterpretation and reports of positive life changes (Carver et al., 1989) and is the personality characteristic with one of the highest correlations with well-being (Wood et al., 2007).

-Early publications describe how parents were acutely affected by the degree to which their child with intellectual disabilities was accepted or rejected by the community (Holroyd 1974, Bristol, 1984) and more recently (Esdaile, 2009) reported similar findings with mothers of children with intellectual disabilities seeking to have their children accepted and valued by others in society.
-Many families, (especially those with older children) remember having to fight to keep their child at home with them and for them not to be routinely institutionalised and kept away from society.
-Reporting that their child had made a positive impact on others could be recognition to parents that their child has finally been 'accepted', leading them to feel a greater sense of social connectedness and belonging (Esdaile, 2009) and potentially contributing to the development of an extended social support system for their child should it be needed (Valentine et al. 1998).
+Early publications describe how parents were acutely affected by the degree to which their child with intellectual disabilities was accepted or rejected by the community (Bristol, 1984; Holroyd, 1974) and more recently (Esdaile, 2009) reported similar findings with mothers of children with intellectual disabilities seeking to have their children accepted and valued by others in society.
+Many families (especially those with older children) remember having to fight to keep their child at home with them and for them not to be routinely institutionalized and kept away from the society.
+Reporting that their child had made a positive impact on others could be recognition to parents that their child has finally been 'accepted', leading them to feel a greater sense of social connectedness and belonging (Esdaile, 2009) and potentially contributing to the development of an extended social support system for their child, should it be needed (Valentine et al., 1998).

-Social support is defined as the "resources perceived as being available from others in social networks" (Lopez-Martinez et al. 2008:373) and it is suggested that this may promote growth related to interpersonal relationships and provide positive experiences which bolster positive affect (Cadell et al., 2003, Tedeschi and Calhoun, 2004).
+Social support is defined as the 'resources perceived as being available from others in social networks' (Lopez-Martinez et al., 2008: 373), and it is suggested that this may promote growth related to interpersonal relationships and provide positive experiences that bolster positive affect (Cadell et al., 2003; Tedeschi and Calhoun, 2004).
 Parents also spoke about gaining and maintaining informal supportive family and friends networks and also engaging in more formal relationships with statutory professionals.
 One unique aspect of parenting a child with intellectual disabilities is the relationship the parent must enter with formal support services in order to arrange support services for the child throughout their lifetime.
-Formal support was found to be as effective as informal support by parents of children with intellectual disabilities, and the perceived helpfulness of formal support for parents has emerged as a significant predictor for positive perceptions in parents (Hastings et al., 2002).
-The importance of social and family support, improved relationships, and friendship with other parents in a similar position have been identified as positive aspects in a number of studies (Kimura & Yamazaki 2013, Rapanaro et al. 2008, Foster et al. 2010, Scallan et al. 2011).
-Parents in this study also spoke about more meaningful relationships with others by becoming more compassionate, more empathic, less judgmental and having increased tolerance and understanding towards others (especially those less fortunate than themselves) since having their child (Kenny & McGilloway 2007, Skotko et al. 2011).
-Compassion is an empathetic positive emotion and a major source of resilience (Lazarus, 1993).
+Formal support was found to be as effective as informal support by parents of children with intellectual disabilities, and the perceived helpfulness of formal support for parents has emerged as a significant predictor of positive perceptions